jsawich/site/content/_index.md

       title: Contact
       subtitle:
       text: |-
         Feel free to contact me, I am looking forward to your message.
+You can also meet me this year at the following conferences:
+        German Development Economics Hannover 2024, EAERE Leuven 2024, BBQ Groningen 2024.
       # Contact (add or remove contact options as necessary)
       email: wichert@mak.uni-hannover.de
       #phone: 888 888 88 88